-Global financial conditions have been subject to increased volatility and over the past two and half years numerous financial institutions have either gone into bankruptcy or have had to be rescued by governmental authorities.
+Global financial conditions have been subject to increased volatility since 2008 and some financial institutions have either gone into bankruptcy or have had to be rescued by governmental authorities.
 Access to public financing has been negatively impacted by both sub-prime mortgages and the liquidity crisis affecting the asset-backed commercial paper market.
-These factors may impact the ability of the Corporation to obtain equity or debt financing in the future, and if obtained, on terms favourable to the Corporation.
-If these increased levels of volatility and market turmoil continue, the Corporation's operations could be adversely impacted and the trading price of the Common Shares could continue to be adversely affected.
+These or similar factors may impact the ability of the Corporation to obtain equity or debt financing in the future, and if obtained, on terms favourable to the Corporation.
+If these increased levels of volatility and market turmoil continue, the Corporation's operations could be adversely impacted and the trading price of the Common Shares could be adversely affected.